-The proposed substation "Tashkent" 500 modernization project is environmentally sound and does not present any major environmental problems that could arise during both the construction and operation phases.
-One possible way to ensure environmental management during construction and operation is to develop standard operating procedures that take into account safety and environmental issues and ensure compliance by all employees and are monitored by the project engineer.
+The proposed substation "Koltsevaya" 500 and related TL construction sub-project is environmentally sound and does not present any major environmental problems that could arise during both the construction and operation phases.
+One possible way to ensure environmental management during construction and operation is to develop standard operating procedures that take into account safety and environmental issues and ensure compliance by all employees and are monitored by the sub-project engineer.

-It is recommended that a contract be concluded with the contractor during the construction phase to minimize short-term environmental impacts using known traditional methods such as water spraying to minimize dust, limiting the speed of traffic within the project area, ensuring sufficient toilets for construction workers, properly disposing of household waste (especially food waste) and introducing health and safety regulations.
-The designated project manager should closely monitor compliance with the environmental and safety provisions of contracts.
+It is recommended that a contract be concluded with the contractor during the construction phase to minimize short-term environmental and social impacts using known traditional methods such as water spraying to minimize dust, limiting the speed of traffic within the subproject area, ensuring sufficient toilets for construction workers, properly disposing of household waste (especially food waste) and introducing health and safety regulations.
+The designated sub-project manager should closely monitor compliance with the environmental, social and safety provisions of contracts.

-The overall objectives of environmental management are:
+The overall objectives of environmental and social management are:

-- Implementation of measures to prevent or reduce any negative impact to the acceptable levels; - Implementation of measures that contribute to ensuring environmental measures coinciding with technical and other project activities during implementation; - Implementation of measures to eliminate risks at construction and operation stages; - Monitoring and manage of Grievance Mechanism during construction and operation.
+- Implementation of measures to prevent or reduce any negative impact to the acceptable levels; - Implementation of measures that contribute to ensuring environmental measures coinciding with technical and other sub-project activities during implementation; - Implementation of measures to eliminate risks at construction and operation stages; - Monitoring and control of significant problems during construction and operation. - Developing mechanisms for compliance monitoring. - Minimizing adverse social impact (e.g. labor relations, relations to surrounding communities, gender issues and etc.) - Arrangement of adequate channels of input for the different stakeholders throughout the sub-project activity.